-BI10773 and linagliptin.
-In January 2011, we announced a global agreement with Boehringer Ingelheim to jointly develop and commercialize a portfolio of diabetes compounds currently in mid- and late-stage development.
-Included are Boehringer Ingelheim's two oral diabetes agents, linagliptin and BI10773, as well as our two basal insulin analogues, LY2605541 and LY2963016, along with an option to co-develop and co-commercialize Lilly's anti-TGF-beta monoclonal antibody.
+Empagliflozin and linagliptin.
+In January, we announced a global agreement with Boehringer Ingelheim (BI) to jointly develop and commercialize a portfolio of diabetes compounds currently in mid- and late-stage development.
+Included are BI's two oral diabetes agents, linagliptin and empagliflozin, as well as our two basal insulin analogues, LY2605541 and LY2963016, along with an option to co-develop and co-commercialize our anti-TGF-beta monoclonal antibody.
+In May, the FDA approved Tradjenta (linagliptin), a prescription medication used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.
+Tradjenta was launched in the U.S. in May in collaboration with BI.
+In addition, during the second quarter linagliptin was approved in Japan, Mexico, and Brazil and received a positive opinion from the European Medicines Agency's Committee for Medicinal Products for Human Use.
+Tradjenta is protected by a compound patent in the U.S. that expires in 2023.
+BI has applied for a patent term extension to 2025.

 Florbetapir.
-In March 2011, we received a complete response letter from the FDA for the NDA for AmyvidTM (florbetapir) which was primarily focused on the need to establish a reader training program for market implementation that helps to ensure reader accuracy and consistency of interpretations of existing Amyvid scans.
-We are working to address the FDA's questions.
+In March, we received a complete response letter from the FDA for the NDA for AmyvidTM (florbetapir) that was primarily focused on the need to establish a reader training program for market implementation that helps to ensure reader accuracy and consistency of interpretations of existing Amyvid scans.
+We are working to address the FDA's questions and plan to submit our response to the complete response letter in the second half of 2011.

 Liprotamase.
-In April 2011, we received a complete response letter from the FDA for the NDA for liprotamase which communicated the need for us to conduct an additional clinical trial prior to a re-submission.
-We will be working diligently to address the agency's questions.
+In April, we received a complete response letter from the FDA for the NDA for liprotamase that communicated the need for us to conduct an additional clinical trial prior to a re-submission.
+We are working diligently to address the agency's guestions.

 mGlu2/3.
-In February 2011, we began the first Phase III clinical trial for our mGlu2/3 prodrug for schizophrenia.
+In February, we began the first Phase III clinical trial for our mGlu2/3 prodrug to investigate potential use in the treatment of schizophrenia.

 Necitumumab.
-In February 2011, we and Bristol-Myers Squibb Company stopped enrollment in one of the two global Phase III studies.
-The decision to stop enrollment in the Phase III non-squamous NSCLC INSPIRE trial followed an independent Data Monitoring Committee (DMC) recommendation that no new or recently enrolled patients continue treatment in the trial because of safety concerns related to thromboembolism (blood clots) in the experimental arm of the study.
-The same DMC also noted that patients who have already received two or more cycles of necitumumab appear to have a lower ongoing risk for these safety concerns.
-These patients may choose to remain on the trial, after being informed of the additional potential risks.
-Investigators will continue to assess patients after two cycles to determine if there is a potential benefit from treatment.
-The DMC also reviewed another Phase III study, called SQUIRE, evaluating necitumumab as a potential treatment for squamous non-small cell lung cancer, and recommended it could continue without any modifications.
+In February, we and Bristol-Myers Squibb Company stopped enrollment in one of the two global Phase III studies.
+The decision to stop enrollment in the Phase III non-squamous NSCLC INSPIRE trial (combination treatment with Alimta) followed an independent Data Monitoring Committee (DMC) recommendation that no new or recently enrolled patients continue treatment in the trial because of safety concerns related to thromboembolism (blood clots) in the experimental arm of the study.
+The second Phase III study in squamous NSCLC looking at the combination use of Necitumumab with Gemzar is continuing.